guettli/programming-guidelines/README.rst

 Highlander, "There can be only one" ...................................

-Highlander is a 1986 British-American adventure action fantasy film with tagline "There can be only one".
+"Highlander" is a 1986 British-American adventure action fantasy film with tagline "There can be only one".
 Thinking like this narrows your mind.
 There can be several thousand.
 Look how successfull ants and bees work.
 If someone is better or faster, then smile.
 Give applaud and say "wow".

 `Don't be evil. <https://en.wikipedia.org/wiki/Don%27t_be_evil>`_ Don't waste time and mental energie.
 Applauding if the competitor is better, was new to me in 2017.
 I was at Rothenbaum and attended the German Open (Tennis).
 The coach of one player was applauding every time the opponent made a good shot.
 I was astonished.
 Why was the coach applauding the enemy?
 But this works.
 If you get angry, you waste energy and you start to think like a wild and stupid animal.
 Even if you have made a mistake or lost some how, no reason not to walk upright.